Central Advisory Council: Aims and role

 The Central Advisory Council was even less powerful than the pre-war body set up by the Dutch, the Volksraad, as it was not allowed to criticize the government.
-Its role was limited to answering questions asked of it by the military administration.
+Its role was limited to answering questions asked of it by the military administration, which were in practice only related to practical ways to ensuring greater assistance from the local population in the Japanese war effort.
+The council would then propose practical steps to ensure total mobilisation.
 In the view of the Japanese, the council would encourage the people of Java and Madura to take responsibility for their lives in accordance with the wishes of the Japanese.
 The subjects it was allowed to discuss were: